mobily-enterprises/simpleschema/README.md

   * `options` Options that will be passed to the `xxxTypeParam()` function
   * `failedCasts` Every key is the fieldName of a failed cast.
 It comes from the `_cast()` function

 NOTE: This function doesn't actively use `options` itself.
 Instead, it passed it to the `xxxTypeParam()` function.
-The values taken into account by the stock `xxxTypeParam()` functions are: `onlyObjectValues()` and `notRequired`, both in the `requiredTypeParam()` function.
-However, other non-core functions might use extra parameters.
+The only stock function that uses `options` is `requiredTypeParam()` which looks for: `onlyObjectValues` and `notRequired`.
+However, other non-core functions might use these, or other, parameters.

 ## `_castAndCheck()`